Relationship Issues

 Identifying an Emotionally Abusive Relationship and Finding Healing

-2024-09-25T09:45:19+00:00August 14th, 2024|Featured, Individual Counseling, Relationship Issues, Trauma|
+2025-04-18T06:04:49+00:00August 14th, 2024|Featured, Individual Counseling, Relationship Issues, Trauma|

 People can do the worst kind of harm to other people.
 Instead of using the gift of speech to celebrate one another, or to encourage each other, we can tear each other down, lie to each other, or undermine one another (Ephesians 4:29; James 3:1-12).
 Such harm can occur even in our closest relationships, which makes it all the more painful because we are most vulnerable to the people we love, which is why an emotionally abusive relationship is so devastating.
 If you’re in a situation where you’re being subjected to emotional abuse, it’s possible for it to feel normal and part of how you relate to one another.
 This can make it doubly hard to address the issues in the relationship and change patterns of thought and behavior to draw the relationship toward healthy outcomes.
-If these harmful patterns are identified, with hard and consistent work from both parties, things can turn around.
+If these harmful patterns are identified, with hard and consistent work from both parties, Frisco Christian Counseling can help things turn around.
 Identifying an emotionally abusive relationship Emotional abuse is a form of behavior that’s aimed at controlling another person by chipping away at their self-confidence, isolating them, shaming them, blaming them, and undermining their self-esteem.
 It usually takes the form of bullying behaviors and words intended to undermine the value and well-being of another person.
 It may sound surprising that emotional abuse can be hard to detect.
 However, emotional abuse can be quite subtle, and the way it affects people can make it hard for them to confidently pinpoint the abuse as it’s happening.
 When a person suffers emotional abuse, one effect is to undermine their sense of self, their self-worth, as well as their self-esteem, and that can create a psychological dependence on the abuser.
-Emotional abuse can feel normal, and all the more so if you question your own judgment about the experiences you’re [...]
+Emotional abuse can feel normal, and all the more so if you question your own judgment [...]

 Comments Off on Identifying an Emotionally Abusive Relationship and Finding Healing